umd-lib/etdg-networking-intro/index.md

 --

-### Transport Layer
+### Transport Layer: Definition

-The transport layer establishes a basic data channel that an application uses in its task-specific data exchange.
-The layer establishes process-to-process connectivity, meaning it provides end-to-end services that are independent of the structure of user data and the logistics of exchanging information for any particular specific purpose.
-Its responsibility includes end-to-end message transfer independent of the underlying network, along with error control, segmentation, flow control, congestion control, and application addressing (port numbers).
-End-to-end message transmission or connecting applications at the transport layer can be categorized as either connection-oriented, implemented in TCP, or connectionless, implemented in UDP.
+The **transport layer** establishes a basic data channel between processes.
+It provides end-to-end services that are independent of the underlying network (link and internet layers).
+These services are also independent of the structure of user data and the logistics of exchanging information for any particular specific purpose (application layer).

 https://en.wikipedia.org/wiki/Internet_protocol_suite#Transport_layer